 We dived Tangalooma Wrecks as part of a sailing trip around Moreton Bay while the rest of the crew was snorkelling.
 We brought all the scuba diving gear with us from Brisbane to Moreton Island.
 It was a fantastic break from the sailing.
 Although it’s the best way from my point of view, it’s not the easiest to organise!

 If you feel confident enough to dive as a buddy pair by yourselves and you have your equipment, book a ferry from Brisbane to Moreton Island (a return trip can cost as little as $28).
 You will disembark a few metres away from the Tangalooma Wrecks.
 Another option may be to hire the equipment from Tangalooma resort dive shop ($99) but call before to confirm this is possible.
 If you’re not staying at the resort, you’ll need to obtain a free casual visitor day pass to go to the dive shop.
-Every time we’ve tried, they would only offer to join a tour.
+Every time we’ve tried, they would only offer to join a tour and they even suspended the visitor day pass.

 If you’re not confident about diving by yourselves, the dive shop offers guided tours ($229 with equipment).
 For a guided dive, the easiest (and maybe only) way is to book your Tangalooma Dive with Adventure Moreton Island ($229, ferry from Brisbane included).
 You’ll get from Brisbane to Moreton Island via the Tangalooma Ferry and use Tangalooma resort dive shop Tangatours to organise your dive.
 Plus, you’ll have access to other equipment from the resort for the rest of your time on the island.